kyma-project/busola/README.md

 npm run start
 ```

-After a while open the [http://localhost:4200](http://localhost:4200) address in your browser, then add your **init params** to the address to make it look like `http://localhost:4200?init=yourInitParams`.
+After a while, open the [http://localhost:4200](http://localhost:4200) address in your browser, and add your **init params** to the address to make it look like `http://localhost:4200?init=yourInitParams`.
 You can generate the params with [this generator](http://enkode.surge.sh/).

 Once you started the Busola locally, you can begin the development.
 All modules have the hot-reload feature enabled therefore you can edit the code real time and see the changes in your browser.